JLuc/scribus-project-manager/README.md

 * Default :
   - it does test whether files and project conforms to the standards described in the config files : color management, image file storage, etc
-  - when page numbers are specified in the source, it tests whether the globaly produced PDF conforms with these pages specs.
+  - when page numbers are specified in the source, it tests whether the globaly produced PDF conforms with these pages specs and warns in case it doesnt (use `-set` option so as to force page numbers)
   - it updates the PDF when they are out of dates compared to their SLA origin.
 This ensure the produced concatenated PDF is up to date.
 The previous PDF version is archived as a `.bak`
   - it concatenates all chapter's PDF into a big PDF.
   - it creates 3 md files for 1) user comments, 2) images, 3) PDF bookmarks (read above)

 * with `-set` option, it edits the SLA so it conforms to the specified config.
+   * the starting page of each chapter is set to conform with the sources declaration or to the page number of the preceding chapter (see later).
    * The previous .SLA version is archived as a `.bak`.
    * `-set` doesn't update the PDFs.
-A later call without `-set` option will produce the updated PDFs.
+A later call without `-set` option is required tp produce the updated PDFs.

 * Other options ... provide more options ! just ask with `-?` or `-h`